openssl/openssl/doc/designs/quic-design/quic-connID-retire.md

 * routes we've retired until they are acked as being retired (uint64_t max CID)
 * routes our peer has retired don't need tracking, we can remove immediately
-* retired routes where we've outstanding data to send will be before the retirement acks in the send queue and retransmits will use different routes.
+* retired routes where we've outstanding data to send will have that data sent before the retirement acks are send.
+If these fragments need to be retransmitted, they'll be done so using a new CID on a new route.
+  This means, there is no requirement to wait for data to be flushed before sending the retirement ack.